You Are So Capable of Personal Success!

 - Refer to your journal when you lose focus of what you want to accomplish and when you feel self-doubt.
 Being reminded of your past successes help you recharge your batteries and gain a sense of purpose.

 - Recognize you faults and focus on your positive traits.
 Everyone has a weakness.
-Your imperfection may lead you to your purpose because it may motivate you think of a new way to overcome a situation.
-Your faults allow you to strategize how you can reach your goals in spite of it.
+See your weakness as a guide to your purpose because it may motivate you think of a new way to resolve a problem.
+Your faults are opportunities for you to figure out how you can reach your career goals.